Bertbk/course_gmsh/api_detail.md

 +++
 {{% alert note %}}
-Every function available in the API is well documented in `gmsh.py`.
+Every function available in the API is well documented in [the file `gmsh.py`](https://gitlab.onelab.info/gmsh/gmsh/blob/master/api/gmsh.py).
 Here some of these functions are detailed with some examples.
 Actually, definition shown here are (truncated) copy/paste from the official documentation.
 {{% /alert %}}

 {{% alert note %}}